sluedecke/atom-diary/README.md

 * `Ctrl-Shift-E`: Opens three month calendar view, days with entries are clickable
 * Calendar view allows to navigate back and forth between months and years
 * User can set a language for the diary files different from the system language
+* User can create a printable version of the full diary (Asciidoc only at the moment)

 ## TODO items